dusty-nv/jetson-containers/packages/riva-client/docs.md

 Before doing anything, you should download and run the Riva server container from [`riva_quickstart_arm64`](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/riva/resources/riva_quickstart_arm64)

-This will run locally on your Jetson Xavier or Orin and is [supported on JetPack 5](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/support-matrix.html#embedded).
-You can disable NLP/NMT in its `config.sh` and it will use ~5GB of memory for ASR+TTS.
+This will run locally on your Jetson Xavier or Orin device and is [supported on JetPack 5](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/support-matrix.html#embedded).
+You can disable NLP/NMT in its `config.sh` and it will use around ~5GB of memory for ASR+TTS.

 ### List Audio Devices